Keratin 1: Related diseases

-Keratin 1 is a Type II intermediate filament (IFs) of the intracytoplasmatic cytoskeleton.
-Is co-expressed with and binds to Keratin 10, a Type I keratin, to form a coiled coil heterotypic keratin chain.
-Keratin 1 and Keratin 10 are specifically expressed in the spinous and granular layers of the epidermis.
-In contrast, basal layer keratinocytes express little to no Keratin 1.
-Mutations in KRT1, the gene encoding Keratin 1, have been associated with variants of the disease bullous congenital ichthyosiform erythroderma in which the palms and soles of the feet are affected.
+Mutations in KRT1, the gene encoding Keratin 1, have been associated with variants of the disease bullous congenital ichthyosiform erythroderma.
+Often, this disease presents with systemic blistered skin and then develops into thick and ichthyotic skin, due to fragmentation of the suprabasal layer where K1 is critical in the structure.
+Additionally, the skin becomes hyperproliferative, with rapid growth, and hyperkeratotic.
 Mutations in KRT10 have also been associated with bullous congenital ichthyosiform erythroderma; however, in patients with KRT10 mutations the palms and soles are spared.
-This difference is likely due to Keratin 9, rather than Keratin 10, being the major binding partner of Keratin 1 in acral (palm and sole) keratinocytes.
+This difference is likely due to K9, rather than K10, being the major binding partner of K1 in acral (palm and sole) keratinocytes.